 Security Implications and Threat Analysis

-The exposed data creates multiple attack vectors that malicious actors could exploit:
+The exposed data creates multiple attack vectors:

 - Unauthorized network access through compromised credentials